Portuguese conquest of the Algarve: The conquest of Faro, Loulé, Aljezur, Porches and Albufeira, 1249

 After Paio Peres Correia returned to Castile, the cities of Aljezur, Faro, Loulé, Porches and Albufeira still remained in Muslim hands, however they had declared vassalage to the Marinids of Morocco and were hard to take without the support of a fleet.

 Pope Gregory IX issued the papal bull Cum Clarissimus in 1241 so as to pressure king Sancho II to subdue these final Muslim strongholds, however the Portuguese king found himself involved in conflict with the Church and rebellious nobles led by his brother Afonso III and could not undertake any new campaigns to the south.

-Once Afonso III emerged victorious from the civil-war that pitted himself against his brother in 1248, he undertook new attacks in the Algarve so as to seal his authority as king before the Portuguese nobility, to reward loyal followers and to fulfill a vow he had made to Pope Innocent IV in 1245 should he ascend to the throne.
+Once Afonso III emerged victorious from the civil-war that pitted himself against his brother in 1248, he prepared a new campaign in the Algarve so as to seal his authority as king before the Portuguese nobility, to reward loyal followers and to fulfill a vow he had made to Pope Innocent IV in 1245 should he ascend to the throne.
+Yet Portugal was debilitated by the chaotic reign of Sancho II and civil-war.
+Nevertheless, circumstances encouraged Afonso to move against Algarve in view of his vows to the Church as well as the fast advance that Ferdinand III was making in neighbouring Castile.
+The time for campaign was opportune as in neighbouring Castile Ferdinand III had recently captured Valencia, Córdoba, Seville and threatened many more cities in Andalusia.

+After touring the country gathering support and granting privileges, Afonso III settled in Lisbon in 1248.
+Early in the following year, the king moved through Estremadura as by then he had already decided to embark on a campaign in the south.
+He recruited men from among the urban militias and extracted scutage from those who did not wish to fight, in cities as far as Porto.
+Though the military Orders gave Afonso full support, the barons or the clergy seem to have abstained from helping in the campaign.
+Certain notable men had helped Ferdinand III in the taking of Seville before returning to Portugal, among them the grand-master of Santiago Paio Peres Correia and prince Pedro, uncle of king Afonso, but still a great number were absent.

 In the early weeks of March 1249, Afonso III crossed the mountain ranges on the border of Algarve with his army through Almodôvar.
-He was accompanied by his main supporters during the civil-war, headed by Dom João de Aboim, as well as the masters of the military Orders, namely the grand-master of Aviz Dom Lourenço Afonso and grand-master Paio Peres Correia, who was in turn accompanied by the commander of Mértola Gonçalo Peres Magro.
+He was accompanied by his main supporters during the civil-war, headed by Dom João de Aboim, as well as the masters of the military Orders, namely the grand-master of Calatrava Dom Lourenço Afonso and grand-master Paio Peres Correia, who was in turn accompanied by the commander of Mértola Gonçalo Peres Magro.